erikvanoosten/metrics-scala/README.md

 Note: If you are not using the latest version, make sure you read the notes on Akka above.

+Note: It might be wise to use the latest minor-version of Akka.
+For example `2.1.4` instead of `2.1.0`, and `2.2.3` instead of `2.2.0`.
+To do this you can fix the Akka version in your project's build configuration.

 ## Support

 If you found a bug, please open an [issue](https://github.com/erikvanoosten/metrics-scala/issues), better yet: send a pull request.